OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### PHP

-This attack requries PHP to be installed on the server.
+This attack requires PHP to be installed on the server.
 Again, if you can run any scripts remotely like this, there are probably much more dire issues:

 ```php
 <? echo('<SCR)';